Executive Chef David Greenhill

 This specialty restaurant serves prime fish and crustaceans, the very best of local produce and seafood flown directly from international waters.
 The menu is underpinned by prime cuts of meat and poultry.

 Headed by Pastry Chef Audrey Yee, the pastry kitchen supplies the entire hotel’s dining venues, including banquets.
 It’s amazing to see her small factory in operation.
 Manned 24 hours, it produces everything in-house: from bagels to brioche, panini to Panna cotta.
 A well-oiled machine and fantastic creativity ensure a great pedigree in all of our sweets and baked goods.

 My Right Hand

-Sous Chef Stefano Andreoli hails from Italy.
-His drive and abilities are outstanding.
+Sous Chef Jack Huang hails from China.
 A true chef in every sense of the word, his guidance, friendship and support have been flawless.

 One Englishman, two Chinese, one Japanese, one Malaysian, one American and one Italian (you can only imagine the jokes and the differences of opinion) have come together to teach, support and guide 220 Chinese chefs and stewards operating six restaurants and a huge banquet operation.
 No feat with so many moving targets can be perfect, of course, and getting things right 100 percent all of the time is nearly impossible.
 But with 220 aspiring, dedicated, passionate and willing staff, almost anything is possible.
 I stand on the shoulders of giants. —Executive Chef David Greenhill

 Executive Chef David Greenhill has spent 20 years preparing for what seems his ultimate posting in Guangzhou, where he fills 842 seats.
 He traces the start of his culinary career to a fateful decision made as a student in England and from there, began climbing the ladder at renowned restaurants across England as well as to Tokyo and Sydney.
 While in Australia, he helped fashion the Sydney Opera House’s culinary packages for the XXVII Olympiad and launched a successful condiment line in conjunction with a local television personality.